 ‘”Normal”, as it pertains to childbirth, is problematic.
 Normal is defined as ‘‘regular, usual, typical, ordinary, and conventional; physically and mentally sound; free from any disorder; healthy.’’
 It is a word that dichotomizes — if you are not ‘‘normal’’, then you must be abnormal, atypical, disordered, unhealthy, or irregular — and who wants those labels?’
 (Powell-Kennedy 2010:199).

 My concern with screening is not merely that of overdiagnosis or overmedicalisation.
 I believe that putting too much store in the notion that there are measurable population norms which form helpful boundaries between the normal and the pathological can be very problematic.
-I wrote quite a bit of my PhD on this area, and probably the best place to start with this is Post-term Pregnancy: The Problem of the Boundaries, but this idea is also discussed in a ‘Thinking Outside the Box’ article called Screening what are we missing?
+I wrote quite a bit of my PhD on this area, and probably the best place to start with this is Post-term Pregnancy: The Problem of the Boundaries, but this idea is also discussed in an article called Screening what are we missing?

 In Reflecting on risk assessment, I noted the conflict between our desire to screen in the hope of being able to prevent unnecessary death or injury from things that might be predictable and/or preventable, in this case venous thromboembolism (VTE), and the notion that we should only be doing things with women’s full consent.
 The trouble is that professionals are continually ‘risk assessing’ situations; this is a key element of what we do, so the lines aren’t very clear at all and there is much more work and thinking to be done here.